Tom Collins: Early recipes

 1 large wine-glass of gin.

 2 or 3 lumps of ice;

 Shake up well and strain into a large bar-glass.
 Fill up the glass with plain soda water and drink while it is lively.

-This was distinguished from the Gin Fizz cocktail in that the 3 dashes of lemon juice in the Gin Fizz was "fizzed" with carbonated water to essentially form a "Gin and Sodawater" whereas the considerably more "juice of a small lemon" in the Tom Collins essentially formed a "Gin and Sparkling Lemonade" when sweetened with the gum syrup.
+This was distinguished from the Gin Fizz cocktail in that the three dashes of lemon juice in the gin fizz was "fizzed" with carbonated water to essentially form a "gin and sodawater" whereas the considerably more "juice of a small lemon" in the Tom Collins essentially formed a "gin and sparkling lemonade" when sweetened with the gum syrup.
 The type of gin used by Thomas was not specified in his 1887 book, but was most likely Old Tom if that was responsible for the change in the drink's name.

 Popularity

-By 1878, the Tom Collins was being served in the bar rooms of New York City and elsewhere.
+By 1878, the Tom Collins was being served in the barrooms of New York City and elsewhere.
 Identified as among 'the favorite drinks which are in demand everywhere' in an advertisement for the 1878 edition of The Modern Bartender's Guide by O. H. Byron, both Tom Collins gin and whiskey and Tom Collins brandy were considered fancy drinks.
 In the 1891 book, The Flowing Bowl: When and what to Drink, author William Schmidt listed the Tom Collins as including: